Considerations before enabling Google+

 Users can export or transfer their Google+ data using Google Takeout, even if you’ve disabled Google+ for their accounts, if Google Takeout is turned on for their accounts (it's on by default).
 This data includes profiles, streams, circles, contacts, and photos.
 Learn more

 Note: You can control access to Google Takeout using your Admin console.
-You'll find the on/off setting under Organization & users > Services > Additional services.
+You'll find the on/off setting under Apps > Additional Google services > Google Takeout.

 To join Google+, your users must be 13 or older.
 If users who don't meet this age requirement attempt to join Google+, their entire account -- including Gmail and other services -- will be suspended.
 Learn more